The Marketing Definition of a Tagline

 Jingle vs Tagline

-Jingles can be an expensive marketing technique due to audio production and air time, but they can be highly effective when they're used correctly.
-Lasting impressions created by companies like Oscar Meyer and K9 Advantix have surely benefited from catchy tunes.
+Jingles can be an expensive marketing technique due to audio production and airtime, but they can be highly effective when they're used correctly.
+Lasting impressions created by companies like Oscar Mayer, for example, certainly benefited from its catchy and memorable "I wish I were an Oscar Mayer wiener" jingle.